Sunday, 30 April 2017

 The nearest pub is The Warren on Hanworth Road (now a Tesco Express), which is a bit grim.
 It’s worth making the longer walk to the Pickled Newt on Staines Road (also deceased) if only because they have a free jukebox stacked with half-decent tunes.
 The Chariot has closed but will re-open as Shannon’s, which as the name suggests will be an ‘Irish’ pub.
 The Noble Half is also suffering a period of transition.
 To compensate, and buoyed by our younger housemates’ enthusiasm, we drink more often in Isleworth (The Town Wharf), Twickenham (The Cabbage Patch, The George), and Richmond (The Prince's Head, The Bull & Bush).

 Although I am still in touch with both the guy with the indie tapes and the chap who introduced me to Sarah Records, actual contact is sporadic.
 We don’t possess email addresses and nor do we own mobile phones: they exist but are perceived as an extravagance, a luxury item.
 I know someone who owns a pager, but for most of us the landline is our only means of communication.
-(Pager guy will actually prove to be a very positive source of musical inspiration – but not yet.)
+(Pager guy will actually prove to be a positive source of musical inspiration – but not yet.)

 The tapes did not survive the migration to MiniDisc.
 Did they ever exist?
 I certainly recall listening to Stereolab within the context of a broader compilation – on the train down to Plymouth precisely – but my memory of what else was on that cassette is patchy.